ostdotcom/website-docupony/slate-ost-api-references/source/includes/_errors.md

 # Errors

 We use HTTP response status codes to indicate the success or failure of an API request.
-OST KIT⍺ returns `4xx` or `5xx` status codes.
+OST KYC returns `4xx` or `5xx` status codes.

 > In reponse to failed requests an error object is included in the response body that includes additional error details in this format :